Sicily road trip with kids

 We started our trip in Syracuse, an easy hour’s drive south of Catania.
 We spent two nights in this delightful waterfront city, wandering the medieval streets, enjoying coffee and ice cream in the piazzas and marvelling at the sea views which encircle the diminutive isle of Ortigia, the oldest part of the city.
 We stayed at the lovely Approdo delle Sirene, a beautiful bed and breakfast offering standards more akin to a hotel, where we enjoyed delicious homemade cakes and fresh orange juice for breakfast on the sunny rooftop terrace overlooking the harbour.

-Our second stop was the Baroque south east of Sicily, an area completely demolished by an earthquake at the end of the 17th century.
-The towns were all rebuilt in a lavish Baroque style, most notable in the splendid honey-coloured city of Noto where we stopped for a particularly enjoyable lunch on route to our agriturismo near Modica.
+Our second stop was the south east of Sicily: the Val di Noto.
+This part of Sicily, which has UNESCO World Heritage Status for its incredible Baroque architecture encompasses a wide area taking in towns such as Noto, Modica, Catania and Caltagirone.
+The Val di Noto was destroyed by an earthquake at the end of the 17th century resulting in the towns being rebuilt in a lavish Baroque style, the most notable of these being the splendid honey-coloured city of Noto where we stopped for a particularly enjoyable lunch on route to our agriturismo near Modica.

 We were warmly welcomed at Masseria Nacalino where we were fed what they described as a “light meal”, however, I’d say “light banquet” would have been more accurate.
 The farmhouse was surrounded by olive groves, filled with wildflowers and separated by dry stone walls.
 The wider scenery in this part of Sicily isn’t exactly bucolic, many of the farms grow tomatoes on a epic scale, so much of the countryside is filled with poly tunnels.
 However, there are also deep rocky gorges and some pretty impressive engineering in the form of soaring bridges reaching from one side of valleys to the other.